mfumagalli/Copenhagen/Files/day2a.md

 Therefore, this command will estimate the SFS for each population separately:
 ```
-for POP in LWK TSI CHB NAM
+for POP in AFR EUR EAS NAM
 do
         echo $POP
         $ANGSD/misc/realSFS Results/$POP.saf.idx > Results/$POP.sfs